Wieslauterbahn: Busenberg-Schindhard

-Busenberg-Schindhard also used to be a railroad station before it was converted into a stop.
+Busenberg-Schindhard also used to be a railway station before it was converted into a stop.
 It is not located in the district of one of the two eponymous communities a few kilometers away, but in that of Dahn, near the district of Reichenbach.
 It was given its name because it mainly served these communities and Erfweiler.
 In the past, it was therefore often unofficially referred to as Reichenbach.

 From the 1930s, it had a signal box, which has since been converted into a vacation home.
 A carpenter also acquired the dilapidated former station building in 1983.
 He converted it into a restaurant.
 In 1998 it was given an extension and two years later the outside area was changed.

 The staff were withdrawn in 1967, but the station still had a siding in the 1980s.There are future plans to build a new platform in a different position and abandon the existing one.